 Cruise ships dock close to the center of Manta.
-The harbour is just full of tuna fishing vessels mostly anchored a little way out.
+The harbor is just full of tuna fishing vessels mostly anchored a little way out.

-A new cruise terminal is under construction, slated for opening in February 2018.
+A new cruise terminal has been completed in October 2018.

 Take the free shuttle (15 minutes) into town from the pier.
 It drops you of right in front of a pretty good shopping area Manta at Plaza Civica.

 “Tuna Capital of the World.”
 Manta brings in more tuna, pound for pound, than any other port in the world, and you can see it everywhere along the shore.
 Next to the ship are huge tuna boats.